mck0019/MAE_491_Team_3_Project/README.md

 To configure Thonny go to ```Tools > Options... > Interpreter``` and select ```MicroPython(Raspberry Pi Pico)``` as your interpreter.

-Then the Raspberry Pi Pico W can be connected via USB and any files open in Thonny can be saved on board the Pico.

-If any file is named ```main.py``` and saved to the Pico, it will start running automatically when Pico has power.

 ## Usage

-Each program is organized in its own folder.
-In order to use that program on the Pico device, you need to upload all of the files within that folder to the Pico.
-You then can disconnect the Raspberry Pi Pico W and insert it into the system.
+In order to use that program on the Pico device, you need to upload all of the files within the src folder to the Pico.
+You then can disconnect the Raspberry Pi Pico W and power on the system.
 The Pico will automatically start running when the system is powered.

-The current programs are:

-* ```controller``` - This is the main controller program.
-* ```pressure_testing``` - This program is for our testing procedures that checks for air leaks.
-* ```safety_testing``` - This program is for our testing procedures that checks our safety stop block.

-Each of these programs will create a wireless access point labeled ```MAE491 Interface``` .
-Once connected the ip ```192.168.4.1``` can be typed in a browser to connect to the Pico to controller/view the data.